 - Through our Corporate Philosophy and the Chiyoda Group Code of Conduct, as well as the Revitalization Philosophy that we published in support of our Revitalization Plan, Chiyoda Group makes clear the values that are to be shared by all officers and employees of group companies, and Chiyoda and our group companies maintain close cooperation while carrying out our business. - As part of Chiyoda Group's regulatory compliance efforts, compliance-related departments worked to raise regulatory compliance awareness in order to instill the CCO's guidance at major group companies.
-In addition, highly effective and specific countermeasures, based on case studies, were brought to group companies through vehicles such as the Group Companies Compliance Liaison Committee. - At group companies inside and outside of Japan, to instill compliance awareness in the workplace, we conducted educational activities such as seminars tailored to each company.
-Moreover, we are working to strengthen the internal control system by monitoring our overseas group companies by using checklists for regular verifications.

-- In anticipation of the imposition of overtime limits in April 2024, we are working to strengthen our systems for properly managing working hours, holidays, and vacations at our construction sites in Japan. - 6 Initiatives concerning audit reports and ensuring the effectiveness of audits by the Audit and Supervisory Committee - The representative directors receive reports and exchange views on the status of the execution of auditing duties by regularly meeting with the Audit and Supervisory Committee members, who in turn gather information from organizational heads. - Audit and Supervisory Committee members attend meetings of the Executive Committee, Compliance Committee, and other important meetings.
-In order to liaise with internal control departments, they also attend meetings of the Internal Controls Committee and offer opinions. - The Audit and Supervisory Committee members met regularly with the auditors from major group companies, and exchanged views and shared information about the internal control framework for the company group. - 7 Framework to ensure reasonableness of financial reports - The Company has assigned an accounting officer who, along with carrying out accounting functions in accordance with generally accepted accounting standards, prepares and discloses financial statements in compliance with laws, regulations and accounting standards.
+In addition, highly effective and specific countermeasures, based on case studies, were brought to group companies through vehicles such as the Group Companies Compliance Liaison Committee. - We conducted seminars and e-learning programs in Japanese and English at Group companies in Japan and overseas to raise compliance awareness and improve knowledge. - We are strengthening the internal control system by monitoring and following up with our Group companies outside Japan through periodic checklist reviews. - In anticipation of the imposition of overtime limits in April 2024, we are working to strengthen our systems for properly managing working hours, holidays, and vacations at our construction sites in Japan. - (6) Initiatives concerning audit reports and ensuring the effectiveness of audits by the Audit and Supervisory Committee - We received reports and exchanged opinions on the status of business operations and confirmed their adequacy through regular meetings between the Representative Director and the Audit and Supervisory Committee members, interview with the Audit and Supervisory Committee members with each head of organization, visits to major projects and major Group companies, etc. - Audit and Supervisory Committee members attend meetings of the Executive Committee, Compliance Committee, and other important meetings.
+In order to liaise with internal control departments, they also attend meetings of the Internal Controls Committee and offer opinions. - The Audit and Supervisory Committee members met regularly with the auditors from major group companies, and exchanged views and shared information about the internal control framework for the company group.

+(7) Framework to ensure reasonableness of financial reports

+- The Company has assigned an accounting officer who, along with carrying out accounting functions in accordance with generally accepted accounting standards, prepares and discloses financial statements in compliance with laws, regulations and accounting standards.